Praise-Id/osticket-prereqs/README.md

 <br />

-<h6>Prerequisite files & steps gotten from<a href="https://coursecareers.com/course/it"> Coarse Careers IT Course</h6>
+<h6>Prerequisite files & steps gotten from<a href="https://coursecareers.com/course/it"> Course Careers IT Course</h6>